 Additionally, toners can remove any residue on our skin created by our cleansers.

 Toners shouldn’t be an excuse to get lazy with the cleansing, but they are a comforting reassurance that you got it all.

 Vichy Pureté Thermale Perfecting Toner* works gently but throughly to remove any residue makeup, cleanser and impurities; leaving you with hydrated & cleansed skin.
 Paraben and alcohol free.
 Use this perfecting toner to remove eye makeup too!
 Suitable for all skin types including sensitive.
 Find out more here*

 Toners create the right conditioners on our skin to derive the greatest benefits from our moisturisers.
 They often contain humectants (such as Aloe and Hyaluronic acid) to help bind moisture to our skin.

 Additionally, they can help to keep environmental aggressors at bay, meaning your skin will be more glowing and protected for longer.

 Using a toner in the mornings can help to remove the sebum produced during the night, minimising shine and helping your makeup stay put for longer.

-Sweeping Liz Earle Instant Boost Skin Tonic (£15.50)* over skin daily assists in creating a more radiant canvas.
+Sweeping Liz Earle Instant Boost Skin Tonic* over skin daily assists in creating a more radiant canvas.
 Alcohol free, the tonic adds a fine layer of moisture to help brighten your skin.
 Suitable for all skin types.
-Reviews often state that through regular use of the Instant Boost Tonic, hormonal adult acne has been reduced.
+Reviewers have stated through regular use of the Instant Boost Tonic, hormonal adult acne has reduced.
 This is the perfect all-rounder.
-Find out more here.
+Find out more here*

 Toners are packed with additional skincare benefits…